junxit/us-congress-bills-116/bill.md

 ## § 8.
 Improved, transparent processes

-- **(a)** *In general* Not later than January 1, 2021, the Secretary of Health and Human Services, in collaboration with the Assistant Secretary for Preparedness and Response and the Director of the Centers for Disease Control and Prevention, shall develop and implement improved, transparent processes for the use and distribution of drugs, vaccines and other biological products, medical devices, and other supplies (including personal protective equipment, ancillary medical supplies, and other applicable supplies required for the administration of drugs, vaccines and other biological products, medical devices, and diagnostic tests) in the Strategic National Stockpile under section 319F–2 of the Public Health Service Act (42 U.S.C.
+- **(a)** *In general* Not later than January 1, 2021, the Secretary of Health and Human Services shall develop and implement improved, transparent processes for the use and distribution of drugs, vaccines and other biological products, medical devices, and other supplies (including personal protective equipment, ancillary medical supplies, and other applicable supplies required for the administration of drugs, vaccines and other biological products, medical devices, and diagnostic tests) in the Strategic National Stockpile under section 319F–2 of the Public Health Service Act (42 U.S.C.
 247d–6b) (in this section referred to as the “Stockpile”).
 - **(b)** *Processes* The processes developed under subsection (a) shall include—
   - **(1)** the form and manner in which States, localities, Tribes, and territories are required to submit requests for supplies from the Stockpile;
   - **(2)** the criteria used by the Secretary of Health and Human Services in responding to such requests, including the reasons for fulfilling or denying such requests;